 1. Voice Search

-Today, 20% of all online searches are returned for voice search.
-By 2020, this number will most likely be around 50%.
+According to Google, 20% of all online searches are returned for voice search.
+This number will most likely be around 50%.
 We are standing at the threshold of a new era of the Internet, which means there are new things we should learn and master.
 Voice search will change the search market in 2018 for good.

 With the pace at which voice speakers are getting sold, we’ll see an increased prevalence of voice search in people’s everyday lives – from mobile devices to finding solutions to their answers.
 Voice has now made it significant to analyze the user intent in order to provide more accurate results and help the search engines show the best answers.